 16 stages exist in the Dreamcast version, with further choices of weather effects.
 It was also one of the first console racing games to aim for and regularly hit a 60FPS refresh rate, however in the Japanese version in particular, frame rate is significantly compromised in busy scenes, and often just when turning around corners.
 Commentators also noticed that often cars do not appear to actually touch the road, hovering just above it.

 Several changes were made when bringing Sega Rally 2 to US Dreamcasts, including a slightly altered roster of cars and support for the Dreamcast Jump Pack.
-However, all internet functionality was removed (and continued to be omitted in the PAL version), and while there was a suggestion Sega may have re-introduced the concept in a later release, this never materialised.
+However, all planned internet functionality was removed (and continued to be omitted in the PAL version), and while there was a suggestion Sega may have re-introduced the concept in a later release, this never materialised.
 While still an issue, frame rates are said to have been improved over the original Japanese release.

 The PAL version lacks a PAL60 refresh rate option, meaning the game is played permanently with borders.